UtbOvertorneaPM/EquipmentManagementSystem/README.md

     name        | varchar(255)   |    | X  |    |     |    |    |
     password    | varchar(1500)  |    | X  |    |     |    |    |

-7. Edit the `prodSettings.json` file in the folder you extrated to using a text editor, with the your data
+7. Edit the `prodSettings.json` file in the folder you extracted to using a text editor, to match your settings

     User and password should be the MySql user that has access to the database, if this is the only database you will use on the computer you can use the `root` user you created during the MySql setup.

+    Server is the IP to the server or `localhost` if database is local.

+    DbName is the database named created during step 5

+   prodsettings.json format:
     ```
     {
     "Credentials": {